iamkdraj/iamkdraj.github.io/content/Ashok Tests/2nd Grade May Major Test (26 May).md

+---
+title: 1.
+The wind was blowing dead against us.
+The word ‘dead’ used in the above sentence is –
+tags:
+  - 2nd-grade
+  - ashok-tests
+  - movement-study
+  - period-study
+  - practice-tests
+  - questions
+---

 **To Focus** 1 3 7 9 21 22 29 30 31 34 53 58 60 61 66 71 80 82 84 87 88 90 93 97 100 103 110 111 116 120 125 133 136 140 141 148

 ### 1. The wind was blowing dead against us.
 The word ‘dead’ used in the above sentence is –